WarwickCDI/workshop-networks-a-skillsworkshop/README.md

-Networks: How to explore and visualise with Gephi
+Networks: Exploring and visualising with Gephi
 ================

 [![DOI](INSERT NEW ZENODO DOI)](NEW ZENODO DOI)